tance77/Fembot/README.md

 Fembot is a song request bot for twitch.tv through spotify.
 This is currently a very new release with lots of bugs.
 Currently the play list is not setup to reflect the propper songs at all.

+#Issues
+  -Must refresh playlist (by that i mean change to another screen in spotify or playlist) If playlist isn't refreshed songs are not updated.
+  - Songs are not auto deleted.
+Stay on top of it between streemes.

 #Know Bugs
   - songs that has weird foriegn symbols from another language or weird charcaters [] may or may not crash the bot.
   - !songlist will show a playlist that is not yours.
 Ignore this your true playlist is in your spotify account. (will be fixed in the future)